RawthiL/PET_DeepAttCorrection/README.md

 <img src="./images/critic_network_topology.png" width="600">

 The critic or discriminator network is a fully convolutional network with ReLU activation in all layers, only the last layer has no activation.
 The input of this network is a two channel volume composed of the NAC-PET volume and the real or sCT image.
-The output of the network is a value proportional to quality value of the  enerated image.
+The output of the network is a value proportional to quality value of the  generated image.
 The network is conformed by 4 resolution levels with two convolutional layers per level.
-Each convolution has a filter size of 3 × 3 × 3 and ReLU  ctivation.
+Each convolution has a filter size of 3 × 3 × 3 and ReLU  activation.
 No batch or pixel normalization is applied.
 The last two layers of the critic are a flatten operation followed by a single dense layer with linear output.

 ### Progressive Growing GAN

 The progressive growing GAN (ProGAN) is based on a 3D-Unet.
 It's topology is similar to the GAN.
 The main difference is the training procedure.
-The ProGAN is trained from low resulutions and it is incrementally expanded untill reaching the desired resolution.
+The ProGAN is trained from low resolutions and it is incrementally expanded until reaching the desired resolution.
 The generator topology can be described as:

 <img src="./images/prog_gen_network_topology.png" width="800">